danisltpi/anki/as/dynamic-data-race-prediction.md

 - fasttrack with some optimizations
 - dynamic race detection with llvm compiler
 - go race detector is built on top of it

+## Lockset data race check

+- if two conflicting events share the same lock y then they belong to two different critical sections
+- so they cannot be in a data race since critical sections are mutually exclusive
+- if the lockset of two conflicting events are disjoint then they are a data race pair

+## CS(i#acq(y)\_k, i#rel(y)\_j)

+- to denote the set of events that are part of the critical section

+## LS(e)

+the lockset of e consists of all y's where e appears (in y's critical section)

+## why is lockset unsound

+- ignores write-read dependency
+- allows to reorder critical sections

+## efficient methods for dynamic data race prediction

+- underapproximate
+  - considers only certain reorderings
+  - e.g. HB
+  - generally no false positive but false negatives!
+- overapproximate
+  - considers possibly too many reorderings
+  - e.g. lockset
+  - generally no false negatives but false positives

+## resource deadlock

+- a set of threads blocked
+- each thread is waiting for a lock held by another thread in the set

+## lock graph

+- locks are nodes
+- edge from lock x to lock y if the thread holds lock x and acquires lock y
+- if there is a cycle then there is a potential deadlock

+## guard locks

+- are there to protect thread from deadlocks if there is a cyclic lock graph without it

+## lock dependency

+- D = (id, l, ls)

+## lock dependency state variables

+- ls(t): the set of locks held by a thread t at a certain time
+- Ds: the set of lock dependencies